Brahma-fi/brahma-templates-sdk/examples/public-automation/README.md

 ### 6. Deploy Brahma Account

-- Use `generateAndDeploySubAccount` to generate and deploy the account using the public deployer from `brahma-templates-sdk` calling the functions `generateAutomationSubAccount` and `deployConsoleAndSubAccount`.
+- Use `generateAndDeploySubAccount` to generate and deploy the account using the public deployer from `brahma-console-kit` calling the functions `generateAutomationSubAccount` and `deployConsoleAndSubAccount`.

 ### 7. Poll for Deployment Status

-- Use `fetchDeploymentStatus` to poll the deployment status using the `fetchTaskStatus` from the `brahma-templates-sdk`'s public deployer.
+- Use `fetchDeploymentStatus` to poll the deployment status using the `fetchTaskStatus` from the `brahma-console-kit`'s public deployer.

 ## Error Handling